 Being in a Limited Liability Partnership can get you the following benefits:

-• When it comes to a limited partnership company, it is possible to seize the personal assets of a partner in order to settle the debts of the partnership.
-However, in an LLP, the personal assets of the members are separated and protected from any of the liabilities of the business.
+- When it comes to a limited partnership company, it is possible to seize the personal assets of a partner in order to settle the debts of the partnership.
+However, in an LLP, the personal assets of the members are separated and protected from any of the liabilities of the business, providing limited liability protection.

-• The members of an LLP can avail countless tax benefits as they considered to be self-employed individuals as partners in a business partnership.
+- The members of an LLP can avail countless tax benefits as they are considered to be self-employed individuals as partners in a business partnership, enjoying limited personal liability for the debts and actions of the partnership.

 Cons of A Limited Liability Partnership